-The available bandwidth to the user is a function of the lowest capacity link between the client and the destination server –hpbn.com
+The available bandwidth to the user is a function of the lowest capacity link between the client and the destination server.

-Latency wasn’t something that users or developers worried about in previous decades.
-Personal internet connections were much slower during the 1990s and early 2000s, so the delay between sending a request and receiving a response was significantly smaller than the amount of time it took for downloads to complete.
+Latency wasn't something that users or developers worried about in previous decades.
+Personal internet connections were much slower during the 1990s and early 2000s.
+For much of the world, there was a choice between using (very slow) Internet and using their landline phone service!
+The delay between sending a request and receiving a response was significantly smaller than the amount of time it took for downloads to complete.

 Today, higher bandwidth connections have made downloads much faster, so latency often accounts for a greater proportion of wait time.
 For example, an image may take just 5 milliseconds to actually download, but it's typical for users to wait 100-150 milliseconds before receiving the first byte of data.
 In such cases, latency accounts for about 90 percent of the time it takes to request and download the image!